MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 ![](Ch4_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

-This is a bad model – we expect htis bowtie shape because the predictions should be tighter around the mean but the large prior on beta give ridiculous expected values-smaller than 0 and larger than the tallest human ever.
+This is a bad model – we expect this bowtie shape because the predictions should be tighter around the mean but the large prior on beta give ridiculous expected values-smaller than 0 and larger than the tallest human ever.

-We use domain knowledge to instead assume the logarithm of beta has a normal distribution – this enforces a positive relationship assuming as belple get larger they get taller.
+We use domain knowledge to instead assume *the logarithm of beta* has a normal distribution – this enforces a positive relationship assuming as people get larger they get taller.
 If the logarithm of β is normal, it forces beta to be positive because exp(x) is greater than zero for any real number.

-With a more reasonable prior with rlnorm
+With a more reasonable prior for beta with rlnorm

 ``` r
 b <- rlnorm(1e4, 0, 1)